Procure Accessible Assessment Systems

 - Align assessment accommodations to accommodations students use for learning.

-- Train general and special teachers about technology accommodations that are available on district and state assessments.
+- Train general and special education teachers about technology accommodations that are available on district and state assessments.